 - Windows: Windows Live Messenger, AIM, Yahoo!
-Messenger, Google Talk - Mac os x: Windows Live Messenger, AIM, Yahoo!
-Messenger, Adium, iChat - Linux: Empathy, Pidgin, Kopete, aMSN
+Messenger, Google Talk - Apple os x: Windows Live Messenger, AIM, Yahoo!
+Messenger, Adium, iChat - ▶ Linux: Empathy, Pidgin, Kopete

 None of the other platform IM clients have Linux versions.
 However, you can use Pidgin, Empathy, or Kopete to communicate over most protocols including: AIM, MSN, Google Talk (Jabber/XMPP), Facebook, Yahoo!, and ICQ.
 This means you need only one client to communicate with all of your friends.
 The drawback is that some of these clients have limited video support.
-If you are using MSN exclusively, aMSN may be worth a try.